Non-diagonal Lindblad master equations in quantum reservoir engineering: Master equations in quantum reservoir engineering

 We neglect here the terms that oscillate rapidly with respect to the time variable $t$ (secular approximation), so that

 with

 The resonance condition in parentheses below the summation symbol must be satisfied for all elements in the sum.
 The index $n$ in the superscript $(m,n)$ of the $G_{j k, l}^{(m,n)}(s)$ refers to the correlation function that accompanies these terms, $n=1$ for $\langle \b_l(s)\b_l^\dagger(0) \rangle$ and $n=2$ for $\langle \b_l^\dagger(s)\b_l(0) \rangle$.
-When making the secular approximation above, we neglected terms with an explicit time-dependence of the form $e^{i \Omega t}$.
-The validity of this is based on the assumption that the time-scales associated with these counter-rotating terms $\tau_{\scriptscriptstyle \mathrm{CR}}\sim 1/\Omega$ are much smaller than the times $\tau_{\S}$ over which the system changes appreciably and, accordingly, these terms will have a small effect in the overall dynamics of the system's density matrix~\cite{Breuer2007}.
+When making the secular approximation above, we neglected terms with an explicit time-dependence of the form $e^{i (\epsilon-\epsilon') t}$, for $\epsilon \neq \epsilon'$.
+The validity of this approximation is based on the assumption that the intrinsic time-scale $\tau_{\S} = ( \mathrm{min}_{\epsilon \neq \epsilon'} |\epsilon-\epsilon'|)^{-1}$ is much shorter than the relaxation time $\tau_{\R}$ over which the system changes appreciably and, accordingly, the counter-rotating terms will have a very small effect on the overall dynamics of the system density matrix~\cite{Breuer2007,Yamaguchi2017}.
 Hence, the suppression of the counter-rotating terms in Eq.~\eqref{eq:secular_approximation}, and thereby the secular approximation, corresponds to a coarse-grained time average.
-Following an analogous procedure for the rest of the terms in Eqs.~\eqref{eq:trace}, we find that the master equation for the reduced system dynamics \eqref{eq:born-markov} takes the form
+It is important to note that if the condition $\tau_{\S} \ll \tau_{\R}$ is not satisfied, making a secular approximation may yield unphysical results~\cite{Wichterich2007,Esposito2009}.
+In that case we would have slowly oscillating terms that cannot be eliminated, and a partial secular approximation would be required~\cite{Jeske2015,Cresser2017,Farina2019,Cattaneo2019}.
+Following an analogous procedure for $\hat{A}_k(t) \hat{A}_k^\dagger(t-s)$, we obtain